PhiuTheWind/DSA_MNIST-Data-Processing-and-k-Nearest-Neighbors-kNN-Algorithm/README.md

 + The MNIST dataset consists of handwritten images of digits from 0 to 9, each with a resolution of 28x28 pixels.
 The data is stored as pixel values ranging from 0 to 255, with each image labeled from 0 to 9.
 + k-Nearest Neighbors (kNN) Algorithm: kNN is a classification algorithm that identifies the k closest data points to classify new data.
 Distances between data points are calculated using the Euclidean distance metric.

+**Instruction:**

-To compile and run the program, you first need an environment with a C++ compiler (specifically g++ with C++11 support).
-Once the environment is set up, compile the program using the following command in the terminal:
+To compile and run the program, you first need to set up an environment with a C++ compiler installed (specifically g++ with C++11 standard).
+After preparing the environment, you can compile the program by using the following command in the terminal: bash g++ -o main main.cpp kNN.cpp -I . -std=c++11

+This command will create an executable file named main.
+After successfully compiling, you can run the program by typing the command: bash
+./main